 How to get a general overview

-The archaeology of this region can be explored via the public Database, which is available in both English and Arabic.
+The archaeology of this region can be explored via the public Database (currently offline while it is being upgraded), which is available in both English and Arabic.
 Users can see the progress of the project so far by clicking on the Map View.
 This will display all the records that we have created, and it is continually updated.
 As the Database contains over 150,000 records, please be patient while these resources are loaded.
 Different types of records are coloured differently.
 So, for example, all our site records are in yellow.
 The key to the different colours is located in the Overlays tab.
 If you click on this, you can also select whether you want to see the site records (called Heritage Resource E27 records) displayed on the map, or all of the site records and information records (called Information Resources).
 Information Resources are the records of the imagery, articles, etc that we have consulted about each site.
 Using the Map View it is also possible to zoom in to see more details about each area.
 Try toggling to a full-screen view by clicking on the arrows in the top right hand corner of the map screen.
 To see a list of records created by the project, you can also select the Search option in the top right hand tab.

 How to look at site types or examples of typical disturbances